Network Builder Features and Options#

 )

-There are two potential issues when using this method for assigning synapse locations
+There are two potential issues when using this method for assigning synapse locations:

 1. target_section and distance_range are not SONATA reserved keywords, meaning other tools will likely not be able to use these parameters to regenerate synaptic locations.
-2. Since the synapses are generated by BioNet dynamically before each simulation, it could lead to issues with reproducability of network results.
+2. Since the synapses are generated by BioNet dynamically before each simulation, it could lead to issues with reproducibility of network results.

-Explicity setting afferent synapse section and position#
+Explicitly setting afferent synapse section and position#

 are reserve SONATA keywords recognized by other tools, for every synapse.
 To help with this you can use the